algoexpt/algoexpt.github.io/content/about/index.md

 ### Contact
 You can reach me at `algoexpt @ gmail . com`

-(Please include the words "Random walks" in the subject so I know it's not spam)
+(Please include the words "Random walks" in the subject so I know it's about this site)